belikeParamjot/WriteUps/CTFlearn/A CAPture of a Flag/README.md

 ## Solution

 If you don't know about wireshark or haven't used it before, I highly recommend you to check out [references](#References) before else you may not be able to understand what am I doing here.
+Also, just convert the file's extension to .pcap, so that wireshark could run it by analyzing it's content.

 So starting with the basic analysis: Let's apply filter for ```http``` first, because most of the communication is handled on this protocol.